-Each individual Ship's Captain completes the following actions:
+Determine Order of Play.
+Then each individual Ship's Captain completes the following actions:

-- Check the status of the ship for its current movement and any limitations on turns, altitude changes etc (the 'Red Light' section of the control panel, see below). - Moves the ship in accordance with those restrictions up to the maximum allowed (although the Captain may not chose to move at all) and - at the end of that movement phase - the Captain may fire any guns which are in range and have a target within their firing arc.
+- 1. Check the status of the ship: Check the current movement allowance and any limitations on turns, altitude changes etc (the 'Red Light' section of the control panel, see below). - 2.
+Moves the ship in accordance with those restrictions up to the maximum allowed (although the Captain may chose not to move at all) - 3.
+At the end of that movement phase the Captain may fire any guns which are in range and have a target within their firing arc.
 Any ship so fired upon may return fire (but only at the 'moving' ship that just instigated the action).
 All such fire is simultaneous.
-Any guns fired must be marked as having done so with a 'Fired' marker or counter on it's control panel. - Mark any damage received, dicing as necessary (see Hitting Guns, below) for the location of guns lost and critical hits. - Mark any critical hits received with an Amber light on a ship's control panel. - As the last segment of the turn Change the Status Lights: first remove any Red lights and then replace any amber lights with new Red lights. - When a round of turns has been completed, all 'Fired' markers are removed from guns.
+Any guns fired must be marked as having done so with a 'Fired' marker or counter on it's control panel. - 4.
+Mark any damage received, dicing as necessary (see Hitting Guns, below) for the location of guns lost and critical hits. - 5.
+Mark any critical hits received with an Amber light on a ship's control panel.